Frequently Asked Questions

 Am I eligible for MHA (monthly housing allowance)?

 MHA is available for students using Post 911 (Chapter 33) benefits.
-Your MHA rate is based on the percentage of Post 911 benefits you qualify for.
-You cannot receive MHA if you are on active duty or if your spouse is on active duty.
+Your MHA rate is based on the percentage of Post 911 benefits you qualify for and the modality you are taking courses.
+You cannot receive MHA if you are on active duty or if your spouse is on active duty or if you are taking courses at half time or less.
 Please refer to the VA comparison tool to see the MHA rates for RMU.

 I have just applied for my VA educational benefits for the first time.
 When will I receive my first payment?

 Whether you are waiting on your monthly stipend, MHA, or a tuition payment, the VA is normally around a 30 day processing time for first time applicants.
 Stipends and MHA are paid directly to you, the student, on the first of each month.
 These payments are paid for the previous month of school attendance.
 Tuition is paid to RMU and we understand the delays with the administration of your benefits may cause you to be late in paying your tuition bill, but all late fees due to the VA will be waived.

 Once I am eligible for VA educational benefits, how do I verify my enrollment at RMU?

 The CVMF will need you to submit a copy of your COE (certificate of eligibility) to our office to verify your VA educational benefits.
 We will need your COE for your initial certification and it is recommended but not required to submit your COE for subsequent semesters.
 After you create your class schedule you will need to submit an EV (enrollment verification) form to our office.
 Please contact Christie McFadden, firstname.lastname@example.org, or Jodi Hample, email@example.com, to request the EV form link.

 How do I get my COE (certificate of eligibility)?

 You can request your COE by submitting a request through “Submit a Question” on va.gov: http://www.benefits.va.gov/gibill/